The Ultimate Guide to

 The answer is yes, absolutely, if you do it right.
 That's why we put this guide together: to help you learn everything you need to know about shared inboxes.
 What a shared inbox is, how you should manage one, what tools to consider using, and how we can help you be successful.

 In this guide, we'll cover the following topics.
-You can skip ahead to any section, or we can email the guide to you so you can read it at your leisure.
+You can skip ahead to any section, or you can click the button below to download it and read later:

 - What is a shared inbox?